YuZhang-GitHub/Interference_Nulling_Beamforming/sm_training_model_based/README.md

 # Model-based Power Prediction
 <p align="justify">
-  This is the simulation codes and results for the model-based signal and interference prediction.
+  These are the simulation codes and results for the model-based signal and interference prediction.
 </p>